-5. I have carefully gone through the facts of the case and submissions made by the appellant-1, appellant-2 and appellant-3 in the appeals memorandum as well as at the time of personal hearing.
-The dispute involved in the instant appeals is pertaining to the eligibility of Cenvat credit on the inputs purported to have received under the cover invoices issued by M/s Pranav Metal Mart, Nadiad and whether the impugned order rejecting the Cenvat Credit availed by the appellant-1 and recovery thereof with interest and imposition of penalty is correct or otherwise; that whether the penalty imposed against appellant-2 and appellant-3 is sustainable.
+5. I have carefully gone through the facts of the case and submissions made by the appellant-1and appellant-2 in the appeals memorandum and the submissions made by the appellant-2 at the time of personal hearing.
+The dispute involved in the instant appeals is pertaining to the eligibility of Cenvat credit on the inputs purported to have received under the cover invoices issued by M/s Pranav Metal Mart, Nadiad and whether the impugned order rejecting the Cenvat Credit availed by the appellant-1 and recovery thereof with interest and imposition of penalty is correct or otherwise; that whether the penalty imposed against appellant-2 who actively involved in transportation of goods in this case is sustainable.

-6. I observe that all the three appeals were transferred into call book in the year 2009 as the Hon'ble Tribunal's order in a similar matter in case of M/s Monarch Metals Pvt Ltd and M/s Dhan laxmi Tubes & Metal Industries has been challenged by the department before Hon'ble High Court of Gujarat.
+6. I observe that both the two appeals were transferred into call book in the year 2009 as the Hon'ble Tribunal's order in a similar matter in case of M/s Monarch Metals Pvt Ltd and M/s Dhan laxmi Tubes & Metal Industries has been challenged by the department before Hon'ble High Court of Gujarat.
 The Hon'ble High Court has rejected the department appeals vide order dated 21.01.2011.
 In view of said High Court's decision, the cases are now taken for decision.

-7. I observe that the adjudicating authority has denied the Cenvat credit to appellanat-1 on the basis of certain records/statements of certain transporters, who were not involved in transporting the impugned goods to M/s Pranav Metal Marts, Nadiad and from M/s Pranav Metal to the appellant-1; that the transportation documents of transporters found without having stamps of commercial check posts . and information provided by Commercial Check Post authorities, doubting that the manufacturer/dealers based at Jammu/Delhi who were selling copper scrap/ingots did not physically received by the register dealer M/s Pranav Metal Mart, Nadiad; that M/s Pranav Metal Mart have passed Cenvat Credit on inputs namely consignment of copper only on the strength of invoices of Jammu based units as well as registered dealers of Delhi and bogus lorry receipt without actual receipt and supply of the said goods to appellant-1.
-I also observe that the adjudicating authority has imposed penalty of Rs.7,00,000/- each on appellant-2 and appellant-3 as they were actively involved in receipt /transporting goods other than copper from Delhi to Ahmedabad and issuing bogus LRs for the goods other copper, thus the complicity in said fraud is clearly established.
+I observe that the adjudicating authority has denied the Cenvat credit to 7. appellanat-1 on the basis of certain records/statements of certain transporters, who were not involved in transporting the impugned goods to M/s Pranav Metal Marts, Nadiad and from M/s Pranav Metal to the appellant-1; that the transportation documents of transporters found without having stamps of commercial check posts and information provided by Commercial Check Post authorities, doubting that the manufacturer/dealers based at Jammu/Delhi who were selling copper scrap/ingots did not physically received by the register dealer M/s Pranav Metal Mart, Nadiad; that M/s Pranav Metal Mart have passed Cenvat Credit on inputs namely consignment of copper only on the strength of invoices of Jammu based units as well as registered dealers of Delhi and bogus lorry receipt without actual receipt and supply of the said goods to the appellant-1.
+I also observe that the adjudicating authority has imposed penalty of Rs.2,04,598/-on appellant-2 as well as Shri Rajamjal Bhavarlal Shah, Proprietor of appellant-1 as they were actively involved in receipt /transporting goods other than copper from Delhi to Ahmedabad and issuing bogus LRs for the goods other copper, thus the complicity in said fraud is clearly . established.

 8. The appellant-1 contended that they have purchased the input from M/s Pranav Metal on the basis of duty paid documents and the entire documentary evidence namely RG 23D register of M/s Pranav Metal Mart, invoice issued by them to the appellant-1, Cenvat Register, RG 1 and Monthly returns of the appellant-1 and accounts documents like payment particulars, entries in the ledger established beyond a shred of doubt that the appellant-1 had received the inputs in question.
-They further contended that they had paid price of the material by cheques and where there is no evidence showing that such huge amounts paid by cheques were never return to appellant-1, it stood established that there were transaction of purchase and sale between them and M/s Pranav.
+They further contended that they had paid price of the material by cheques and where there is no evidence showing that such huge amounts paid by cheques were never return to the appellant-1s, it stood established that there were transaction of purchase and sale between them and M/s Pranav.
 The appellant-1 has furnished sample copy of invoices which shows the supply of impugned goods from M/s Pranav Metal Mart, Nadiad to the appellant-1 and other documents viz RG 23-1 and bank transaction details.